sizovs/sizovs.github.io/_posts/2019-03-21-the-best-developer-conferences.md

 **The list was updated in {{'now' | date: "%Y"}}.**

 Conferences are a great place to network with like-minded developers and learn from the best developers in our field.
 Thousands of conferences happening around the world, but not all of them are equally good.
-Below is my list of the best software development conferences of all time. **I personally attended every conference on the list**.
+Below is my list of the best software development conferences to attend in {{'now' | date: "%Y"}}. **I personally attended every conference on the list**.

 ---